< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 Benton County is located in the southeastern portion of Washington state at the confluence of the Columbia, Snake, and Yakima rivers.
 The land, part of the semi-arid Columbia Basin, lies in the rain shadow of the Cascade Mountains and is naturally dry.
 But the soil is fertile and supports native plants such as bunch grasses and sagebrush.
-This vegetation in turn supported the deer and elk that Native Americans hunted, and later, the cattle and sheep of white settlers.
+This vegetation in turn supported the deer and elk that Native Americans hunted, and later, the cattle and sheep of non-Indian settlers.
 Irrigation began in the 1890s with water drawn from the Columbia River.
 Farm crops then flourished, including wheat, alfalfa, grapes, strawberries, and potatoes.
 That same Columbia River was one factor that caused the federal government to choose Benton County for a secret wartime plant, the Hanford Works, that would develop plutonium for the atomic bomb.
 After the war, Congress created the Atomic Energy Commission, which took over operation of the 600-square-mile Hanford Atomic Reservation, and work continued on government projects that included the use of nuclear energy to generate electricity.
 Today the county's two main industries are nuclear power and agriculture.
 Wineries are growing in importance.

 The first inhabitants were the Yakamas, Umatillas, Klickitats, and Wallulas.
 These native people fished for salmon and steelhead in the rivers, hunted elk and deer in the hills, and gathered seeds, roots, and berries.
 The "Indian Wars" of the 1850s involved some of these tribes, but the fighting took place in other parts of the state.
 After the wars were over and the tribes began to be settled on reservations, more large scale settlement by non-Indians began.

-In 1858, a gold rush to British Columbia brought the first influx of white people, as rushers traveled through on their way north.
+In 1858, a gold rush to British Columbia brought the first influx new settlers, as rushers traveled through on their way north.
 A ferry service developed in the northern end of the county in the area that would be known as White Bluffs.
 By the 1870s, ranchers occupied formerly empty spaces with large cattle herds.
 Ben Rosencrance homesteaded one of the first ranches near the mouth of the Yakima River where the future town of Richland would develop.
 John B. Schwitzler and Jade Schwitzler raised large herds of horses in the southern part of the county.

 During the 1880s, steamboats and railroads connected what would become known as Kennewick to the other settlements along the Columbia River.
 The Northern Pacific built a new station in the western part of the county at the future Kiona, in 1888.
 Now that farmers could get their produce to market (the main crops were corn, wheat, alfalfa, potatoes, and fruit, especially apples), more were encouraged to settle in the area.
 Colonel William F. Prosser and his wife Flora settled in the western part of the county.
 Lewis Hinzerling built a flour mill nearby.
 In 1905, Benton County was carved out of the eastern portions of Yakima and Klickitat Counties.
 The new town that had grown up around Hinzerling mill, Prosser, was chosen as county seat.